danmcelroy/VoSeq/README.md

  make serve
  ```

- In macOSX if you do not have the `service` command, run elasticsearch in the background and then start the server:
+ In macOSX if you do not have the `service` command, run elasticsearch in the background and then start the server (\*):

  ```shell
  elasticsearch -d